Apocentre/sui-sponsor/README.md

 MIN_POOL_COUNT=
-// The balance of each coin that is created and added to the pool COIN_BALANCE=
+// The balance of each coin that is created and added to the pool COIN_BALANCE= RABBITMQ_URI=amqp://user:password@localhost:5672
+// Miliseconds to wait before the nacked message is set back to the RabbitMQ process to be retried RETRY_TTL=1000
 ```

 ## Coin Manager